Female Sexuality in Society and Self

 History

-From an education centralized on Western themes and ideals, Christianity immoralized human sexuality, yet there has always been a double standard, from ancient civilizations to contemporary.
-Was there truly ever an “openness,” or were men allowed to seek brothels and young boys, where the women were held to a certain standard as a wife and a mother?
+From an education centered on Western themes and ideals, Christianity immoralized human sexuality, yes, but there has always been a double standard, from ancient civilizations to the present day.
+Was there truly ever an openness, or were men allowed to seek out brothels and young boys, while women were held to a certain standard as a wife and a mother?
+A prisoner and an object to possess?

 Upbringing